WestDRI/autumnschool22/content/python-menu.md

 features -- variables and data types, conditionals, lists, for/while loops, list comprehensions, dictionaries, writing functions -- as well as working with external libraries such as numpy (mathematical arrays), pandas (data frames), and matplotlib (basic plotting).

+Note that this course is a prerequisite for our more advanced Python courses later in the year.

 **Instructors**: Alex Razoumov & Marie-Helene Burle (SFU)